microsoft/WhatTheHack/CONTRIBUTING.md

 # What The Hack - Contribution Guide

 What The Hack is all about being "for the people, by the people".
 This repo was originally created to share real-world hackathons that Microsoft employees have hosted with their customers.
-Here are our core principles:
+It has since grown to be a learning tool for anyone, anywhere, and follows these core principles:

 - Anyone can use the content to [host their own WTH event](./000-HowToHack/WTH-HowToHostAHack.md).
 - Anyone can [contribute a new hack](#contribute-a-new-hack-to-what-the-hack).
 - Anyone can modify or update a hack as needed.
   - Submitting a [pull request for updated content](#contribute-an-update-to-an-existing-hack) is encouraged.
-- The content can always be shared with hack attendees **(AFTER your event)**
+- The content can always be shared with hack attendees **(AFTER your event)**.

-This document provides the guidelines for how to contribute to the What The Hack project.
+This document provides the general guidelines for how to contribute to the What The Hack project.

 ## How Can I Contribute?

-The best way to contribute is to engage and get in touch with the What The Hack team by [submitting an issue via GitHub](https://github.com/microsoft/WhatTheHack/issues/new/choose).
+The best way to contribute is to engage the What The Hack team by [submitting an issue via GitHub](https://github.com/microsoft/WhatTheHack/issues/new/choose).

 There are multiple ways to contribute: